Microchip-MPLAB-Harmony/csp_apps_sam_rh71/apps/mcan/mcan_normal_operation_blocking/readme.md

 ## Description

 This application transmits and receives CAN messages on the CAN bus.
 To run this application, two evaluation boards of same type are required.
 These boards acts as different nodes on the CAN bus.
 Same application is programmed onto both the boards.
 Boards are connected to PC via UART.
-While running the application, user can send and receive CAN FD messages between the boards using UART console applications running on the PC.
+While running the application, user can send and receive CAN messages between the boards using UART console applications running on the PC.

 ## Downloading and building the application